Predrag-Jandric/Readme-template/Template.md

 7. **Start the Project:**

-   - Run the command: `npm start` or `yarn start` to start the project.
+   -  Run the command: `npm start` or `yarn start` to start the project, if the project is created using create-react-app.
 It will open in your default browser at [localhost:3000/](http://localhost:3000/)
+     **OR**
+   - Run the command: `npm run dev` or `yarn dev` to start the project, if the project is created using Vite.
+You will need to manually open the browser address at [localhost:5173/](http://localhost:5173/)

 ---